CSC207-2022F-UofT/course-project-macrosoft/README.md

-# Note: Some of our tests initiated screens but action cannot close the message dialog, the Github Classroom Workflow failes but all the implementition, including the tests themselves, are correct.
+## Note: Some of our tests initiated screens but action cannot close the message dialog, the Github Classroom Workflow failes but all the implementition, including the tests themselves, are correct.
+See the Test Coverage section below for more details about testing.

 # Welcome to FOODQEE